ccollicutt/kubernetes-the-hard-way-with-aws-and-ansible/docs/01-infrastructure.md

 ## ZFS

 Please note the user-data file for the worker nodes installs and configures ZFS for use with Docker.
-This may not may not be what you want.
+This may not be what you want.